Fund Return 2025 - 2026

 Outlook

+We think equities are vulnerable due to elevated economic uncertainty, weaker economic growth, higher inflation in the US in the near term and stretched valuations.
 Bond yields may remain rangebound unless the Federal Reserve clearly indicates that it will meaningfully cut interest rates.
 Credit spreads are likely to widen modestly if, as we expect, weaker economic growth leads to higher default rates.
+We think the US dollar will continue to fall, with its valuation still high and global investors possibly looking to reduce their large dollar holdings.

-Investment Update - August 2025 - received and updated 17.09.2025.
+Investment Update - October 2025 - updated 11.11.2025.

 Notes